List of McDonald's products: Szechuan Sauce

 Szechuan Sauce, or Mulan Sauce, was a dipping sauce for chicken nuggets created to promote the 1998 Disney film Mulan.
 The sauce was sold for a limited time, starting on June 16, 1998.
 Szechuan Sauce returned to the cultural spotlight almost twenty years later after being referenced numerous times in "The Rickshank Rickdemption", the Season 3 premiere of the Adult Swim animated comedy Rick and Morty.
 The sauce was announced to return to all McDonald's stores on February 26, 2018, due to popular demand from Rick and Morty fans.

 On March 31, 2022, it once again returned to stores, featured as an app-only exclusive.

+On July 19, 2023, the sauce returned to New Zealand for a limited time to promote the 2023 FIFA Women's World Cup.

+On June 25, 2024, it returned to Canadian stores, for a promotional campaign called Throwback Sauces.

+On July 23, 2024, McDonald's France released a campaign for the Olympics called "Croquez le monde" (Bite the world), which offered re-issues of seven iconic products, including the Szechuan Sauce.
+However, customers said that it had different ingredients and taste compared to the US version.